 This session will look at international, national and regional responses to improving productivity.
 Facilitated by Martin Tugwell, Programme Director for England’s Economic Heartland.

 Samantha Gain is the President of IPWEA in New Zealand and will demonstrate how New Zealand is using transport to improve productivity and given the experience of the earthquake how to learn lessons and make transport system’s more resilient.

 Scotland has different policies for transport that means there are lessons to be learnt by the rest of the UK.
-Transport Scotland will show how a Nation is developing its transport strategy in a multi-modal system to ensure that transport meets the needs of a nation.
+Fiona Brown from Transport Scotland will show how a Nation is developing its transport strategy in a multi-modal system to ensure that transport meets the needs of a nation.